 26. EXPERIENCE SONGKRAN FESTIVAL – THAI NEW YEAR FESTIVAL

-Traditional Thai’s New Year is called Songkran.
+The traditional Thai New Year is called Songkran.

-The Songkran Festival (popularly known as Thai Water Festival) lasts for 3 days from April 13-15 and it is celebrated by water throwing.
+The Songkran Festival (popularly known as the Thai Water Festival) lasts for 3 days from April 13-15 and it is celebrated by water throwing.

 Splashing water onto others symbolizes washing off other people’s bad luck and sins.
 Observant Buddhists head to temples on Songkran and show their respect by pouring water on Buddha images and on the hands of Buddhist monks.